Is the Trinity in 1 Thessalonians?

 Is the Trinity in 1 Thessalonians?
 God and Jesus are spoken of as separate and distinct in 1 Thessalonians

 “Before our God and Father… inspired by hope in our Lord Jesus Christ.”
-(1 Thessalonians 1:3) God, the Father, is one person, and the Lord Jesus Christ is another person, entirely separate and distinct.
-No mention of the holy Spirit here.
+(1 Thessalonians 1:3) God, the Father, is one person, and the Lord Jesus Christ is another person, entirely separate and distinct “beings”, who are not of the same “being”, “essence”, or “substance”.
+No mention of the holy Spirit, or hope in the holy Spirit.
+Why?
+Because it’s not a person.

 “Beloved by God . . . also in power and in the Holy Spirit . . . you received the word with joy inspired by the Holy Spirit” (1 Thessalonians 1:4-6 NRSV).
-The holy Spirit is twice qualified by “the,” which is indicative of the fact that it is not a person.
-God uses the holy Spirit to ‘inspire’ “joy” in believers.
+The holy Spirit, in these verses, is twice qualified by “the,” which is indicative of the fact that it is not a person.
+God uses his holy Spirit to ‘inspire’ “joy” in Christian believers.

 “They tell how you turned to God from idols to serve the living and true God and to wait for his Son from heaven, whom he raised from the dead – Jesus.”
 (1 Thessalonians 1:9-10) These verses are very instructive.
 Notice God is called “the living and true God,” while Jesus is called “his Son,” “whom he” [God] “raised from the dead.”
+God is someone other than his Son.
 Jesus “was dead” (Revelation 1:18).
 “God” was alive, because he “never dies” (Habakkuk 1:12 NJB), but had the power to bring him back to life.
+Without the Son being eternal, and being God, the Trinity doctrine is exposed as an unscriptural ‘false doctrine’ (1 Timothy 1:3).

 “God’s churches in Judea, which are in Christ Jesus.”
-(1 Thessalonians 2:14) Both God and Jesus are mentioned separately, as entirely different individuals.
+(1 Thessalonians 2:14) Both God and Jesus are both mentioned separately, as entirely different “beings”.
 Where is the holy Spirit, if it is a person?

 “Who killed the Lord Jesus….
 They displease God.”
-(1 Thessalonians 2:15) Both God and Jesus are mentioned here, but Jesus died.
-Jesus cannot be God since God cannot die.
-(Habakkuk 1:12)
+(1 Thessalonians 2:15) Both God and Jesus are mentioned here, but only Jesus died.
+Jesus cannot be God, since God cannot die.
+(Habakkuk 1:12 NIV)

 Who is our brother and co-worker in God’s service in spreading the gospel of Christ.”
-(1 Thessalonians 3:2) God and Jesus are mentioned separately again here, as distinctive individuals.
+(1 Thessalonians 3:2) God and Jesus are mentioned separately again here, as distinctive individuals, or “beings”.

 Is the Trinity in 1 Thessalonians?
 No!
 As we can see from 1 Thessalonians, God and Jesus are two separate and distinct persons.
 Jesus was resurrected by God, because he was dead.
 The holy Spirit is not a person.
 These facts completely dismantle the Trinity.